Best day trips from Florence (without a car)

 Siena, best day and half-day trip from Florence

 Siena is a beautiful city, rich in art, history and magnificent monuments, such as its gothic cathedral.
 For centuries a rival of Florence, Siena has a strong local identity and ancient traditions such as the Palio di Siena, a horse race in the narrow medieval streets of the city.
 Siena is small and its historic center can be explored entirely on foot, but there are so many places to see, churches and museums to visit that one day is just enough.
+Some of the unmissable things to see in Siena:

 Siena is about an hour’s drive from Florence, or an hour and a half by train.
 The regional trains from Florence Santa Maria Novella to Siena FS are frequent (one every 30 minutes) but often crowded and late.
+If you get to Siena on your own, I recommend you to take a guided tour of the city to optimize your time there:

 Also in this case you can choose to take an guided tour of Siena, including transport to and from Florence, and perhaps also including some other activities, such as a visit to a countryside village or a wine tasting experience.
 Here are some ideas: